Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Experimental Details

 \section{Experimental Details}

 The experiments were run on 12th Gen Intel(R) Core(TM) i7-1255U.
 We used thirty-three different real datasets, all of which are from the UCI machine learning repository.
 For all the datasets, we have used a random train-test split of 80\%/20\% for generating a train and a test set.
-The plots throughout the paper are for the train MSE, as this quantity corresponds to our analysis.
-However, similar empirical results hold for the test MSE as well.
-We have dropped any rows that contain missing values.
+The plots throughout the paper are for the normalized (divided by $n$) excess empirical risk, as this quantity corresponds to our analysis.
+However, similar empirics hold for the excess test risk as well.
+For all the datasets, we have dropped any rows that contain missing values.
 In all cases, we normalized the training data so that the maximum \( \ell_2 \)-norm of any training sample was 1 (namely, $\norm{x_i}^2 \leq 1$ and $\abs{y_i} \leq 1$ for all $i =1,\ldots, n$, so $\textsc{C}_X = \textsc{C}_Y = 1$).
 The test data was scaled using the same normalization factor as the training data.

-The baseline (non-private) estimator was computed as the minimum norm solution $\theta^{*}$.
-We report the normalized mean squared error (MSE) for the train set, computed as the average squared error in predicting \( y_i \) via \( x_i^{\top} \widehat{\theta} \), averaged over the train set, and we call this quantity train MSE.
-The results are averaged over 500 independent trials, and we report both the empirical means and 95\% confidence intervals, calculated via $\pm 1.96 \cdot \frac{\mathrm{std}}{\# \ \mathrm{runs}}$.
+The baseline (non-private) estimator was computed as the minimum norm solution $\theta^{*}$ using the function \texttt{sklearn.linear\_model.LinearRegression}.
+We report the normalized mean squared error (MSE) for the train set, computed as the squared error in predicting \( y_i \) via \( x_i^{\top} \widehat{\theta} \), averaged over the train set, and we call this quantity train MSE.
+Our plots contain the difference between this quantity and the base error $\norm{Y - X\theta^{*}}^2$, normalized by the sample size $n$.
+The results are averaged over 500 independent trials, and we report both the empirical means and 95\% confidence intervals, calculated via $\pm 1.96 \cdot \frac{\mathrm{std}}{\sqrt{\# \mathrm{runs}}}$.